 Imagine reading a long book like "A Song of Fire and Ice," "The Lord of the Rings," or "Harry Potter."
 Now imagine that there was a specific detail in one of those books that you needed to revisit.
 You wouldn't want to search every page in those long books to find what you were looking for.
 Instead, you'd want to use some sort of book index to help you quickly locate what you were looking for.
-This same concept of indexing content within a book can be carried to MongoDB Atlas Search with search indexes.
+This same concept of indexing content within a book can be carried to with search indexes.

 Atlas Search makes it easy to build fast, relevant, full-text search on top of your data in the cloud.
 It's fully integrated, fully managed, and available with every MongoDB Atlas cluster running MongoDB version 4.2 or higher.

 Correctly defining your indexes is important because they are responsible for making sure that you're receiving relevant results when using Atlas Search.
 There is no one-size-fits-all solution and different indexes will bring you different benefits.

 In this tutorial, we're going to get a gentle introduction to creating indexes that will be valuable for various full-text search use cases.

 Before we get too invested in this introduction, it's important to note that Atlas Search uses .
 This means that search indexes are not unique to Atlas Search and if you're already comfortable with Apache Lucene, your existing knowledge of indexing will transfer.
 However, the tutorial could act as a solid refresher regardless.

 Before we start creating indexes, we should probably define what our data model will be for the example.
 In an effort to cover various indexing scenarios, the data model will be complex.

 The above example document is around Pokemon, but Atlas Search can be used on whatever documents are part of your application.